• Great Wall, Beijing-China

 Kukeri are elaborately costumed men who perform traditional rituals intended to scare away evil spirits.
 The costumes cover most of the body and include decorated wooden masks of animals (sometimes double-faced) and large bells attached to the belt.
 Around New Year and before Lent, the kukeri walk and dance through villages to scare away evil spirits with their costumes and the sound of their bells.
 They are also believed to provide a good harvest, health, and happiness to the village during the year.

-Ahrweiler Wine Festival
+Ahrweiler Wine Festival, Germany

 Ahrweiler is one of the northernmost wine regions of Germany.
 The slopes of the city consist of vineyards of wine.
 Ahrweiler wines are mostly red wines made from the local Spatburgunder and Fruhburgunder.
 Wine production and trade in Ahrweiler has been going on for over 1000 years.
 There are many family businesses in the city that deal with grapes and wine.
 In September, a traditional annual wine festival is held in Ahrweiler, where the "Wine Queen" is chosen.
 This is Ahr's largest and oldest festival.